GabeFalcao/CVD-map/cvd-map-markdown.md

 ---
-title: "Map of Death from Heart Disease - CDC data"
+title: "Death Rate from Heart Disease and Stroke in the USA - CDC data"
 author: "Gabriel Falcao Alencar"
 date: "January, 2018"
 output: